michelle-tai/cellular-automata-simulation/doc/DESIGN.md

 #### Other Features not yet Done

 - We began working on "saving current configuration to XML file" but wasn't able to finish it.
-Although the branch containing the code for this was merged to the master branch, it's not there; however, it was in the works
+Although the branch containing the code for this was merged to the master branch, it's not there; however, it was in the works.

+- We didn't complete the "loading in a style" through XML due to time contraints.

 - We didn't complete many of the new proposed simulation.
 The Sugarscape simulation only adapted the first preset, and we didn't have time to start ant or lanton's loop